• Skip to primary navigation

 Diagnosing Non-Celiac Gluten Sensitivity

-That said, Dr. Tom O’Bryan discusses the latest science behind how to get tested for a wheat or gluten sensitivity in his best-selling book.
 He recommends the Wheat Zoomer test, which has a 97-99 percent sensitivity and a 98-100 percent specificity.
-He also talks a lot about the Cyrex Array 3X test, which can also test you for gluten sensitivity.
+He also recommends the Cyrex Array 3X test.

 Are You At Risk?

-Please do not implement a gluten-free diet until you get tested first as you must be eating gluten in order for these tests to be accurate.
+And whatever you do, do not go on a gluten-free diet until you rule out celiac disease first.
+You must be eating gluten in order for these tests to be accurate.
 Read this article if you need more convincing.

-Filed Under: Celiac Disease, Gluten Free Information, Gluten Sensitive 2 Comments
+Filed Under: Celiac Disease, Gluten Intolerance 2 Comments

 Reader Interactions